U.S. flag

 The laboratory also works to enhance first responder capabilities by partnering with stakeholders to develop viable solutions to radiological and nuclear threats.
 NUSTL’s Radiological/Nuclear Response and Recovery (RNRR) Team strategically invests in R&D that can characterize and manage a radiological incident, save lives and minimize the impacts on communities through incident stabilization and radiological clean-up.
 Specifically, NUSTL secures the homeland through:

-Collaboration — NUSTL has conducted 41 unique New York Area Science and Technology (NYAST) forums with more than 1,000 active NYAST members from all levels of the government, academia, first responder and law enforcement agencies, as well as the private sector, to discuss pressing issues in homeland security and the latest advancements in science and technology.
+Collaboration — NUSTL has conducted more than 50 unique New York Area Science and Technology (NYAST) forums.
+Hundreds of NYAST members from all levels of government and the public safety community are invited to NYAST forums that focus on pressing issues in homeland security and the latest advancements in science and technology.

-Experimentation — NUSTL facilitates an annual Urban Operational Experimentation involving scenario-based tests of emerging technologies with first responders and developers.
-NUSTL also conducts mission-critical focus groups and operational field assessments of emerging and commercial technologies.
+Experimentation — NUSTL facilitates Urban Operational Experimentations involving scenario-based tests of emerging technologies with first responders and developers.
+NUSTL also conducts mission-critical focus groups and field assessments of emerging and commercial technologies.

 Guidance and Tools — NUSTL’s actionable guidance and technology solutions enhance response and recovery capabilities during a radiological or nuclear emergency.